itsXactlY/reinforcement-trading/README.md

 # Market Making Trading Bot

-This trading bot is designed to perform market making strategies on the Binance exchange for the SOL/USDT trading pair.
+This trading bot is designed to perform market making strategies on the Phemex exchange.
 It uses reinforcement learning with a Q deep neural network to make trading decisions.
-The bot interacts with the Binance API using the CCXT library, and it operates on a 5-second timeframe.
+The bot interacts with the CCXT library on Exchanges, and it operates on a 5-second timeframe.

 ## Features